neurodebian/neurodebian/sphinx/quotes-nihr01.rst

    :author: Stephan Gerhard
    :affiliation: Ecole Polytechnique Federale de Lausanne, Lausanne, Switzerland
    :date: 2011-06-21
-   :tags:  lofs, support, Debian, open science
+   :tags:  lofs, support, Debian, open science, upstream
    :group: Research software projects

    The Debian project provides the scientific community with a truly universal operating system.
 The breadth and quality of its community-driven development and technical support is superior to many other available commercial alternatives.
 It provides a sound basis for the open science movement.